tinyms-ai/tinyms/docs/en/source/design/concepts.md

 ### Model construction (*model*)

 As the core of deep learning model development, the ​​framework's main responsibility is to provide complete operator expressions to build different network structures.
-Therefore, the interfaces at the ​​framework level focus more on functional completeness and flexibility, whereas ModelZoo is provided for application developement.
+Therefore, the interfaces at the ​​framework level focus more on functional completeness and flexibility, whereas ModelZoo is provided for application development.
 TinyMS encapsulates the relevant network call API on the ModelZoo script; take the `LeNet5` network as an example:

 ```python
 from tinyms.model import lenet5